Lost Reavers: Gameplay

-At any given session, four players assume the roles of four characters - Sayuri, Dwayne, Victoria, and ShadowStalker - working cooperatively in missions to raid multi-roomed maps and recover treasure known as Relics.
-Players face against waves of various undead monsters, including giant bosses, in order to clear rooms, solve various puzzles, and move Relics to a certain point.
-Whilst recovering a Relic, one player taking the responsibility will be vulnerable, and has to depend on the team for protection.
-There is a play style system in defeating and defending from monsters called a "Multi-View Action System", including melee attacks, third-person shooting (trailing and over-the-shoulder), and first-person shooting.
-In the case one or more player falls, they can depend on their teammates for recovery, otherwise if all four players fall, then it is a mission failure.
-To clear any mission, the Relic must reach a certain point on the map.
-Or the players must defeat a boss.
+During any given session, four players assumed the roles of four characters - Sayuri, Dwayne, Victoria, and ShadowStalker - working cooperatively in missions to raid multi-roomed maps and recover treasure known as Relics.
+Players faced against waves of various undead monsters, such as giant bosses, in order to clear rooms, solve various puzzles, and move Relics to a certain point.
+Whilst recovering a Relic, one player taking the responsibility would be vulnerable, and had to depend on the team for protection.
+There was a play style system in defeating and defending from monsters called a "Multi-View Action System", including melee attacks, third-person shooting (trailing and over-the-shoulder), and first-person shooting.
+In the case one or more players fell, they could depend on their teammates for recovery.
+If all four players fell, then the mission would be failed.
+To clear any mission, the Relic had to reach a certain point on the map, or the players had to defeat a boss.

-The game also features events like most free-to-play games, such as getting higher EXP for finishing missions for the first 2 weeks.
+The game also featured events similar to most free-to-play games, such as getting higher EXP for finishing missions during the first 2 weeks of the game being out.